 - Here you can see the Candidate’s Test option.
 Here you can find the questions used in the candidate’s test.
 Click on Use to launch that question.

 - Once the candidate shares their screen, you will view their CodeScreen submission in the middle panel of the screen.

 - Once the interviewer selects a Data Science question during an interview, the candidate sees the below message on their screen, prompting them to allow screen sharing with the interviewer.

 - Candidates can also click on the Skip option to skip the screen share and share it via other video conferencing apps.

 - As the candidate selects the required option for screen sharing, the online IDE is launched.
 Once the IDE setup is complete, the candidate can start solving the problem inside the IDE.

 - Candidates can also stop screen sharing at any point in time by clicking on the Stop sharing button.

 Inside the Interview

-Once the candidate shares their screen, as an interviewer, you will be able to view the candidate’s IDE inside the interview.
+Once the candidate shares their screen, as an interviewer, you will view the candidate’s IDE inside the interview.

-- You can minimize the screen by clicking on the Minimize button or switch to other question tabs if required.
+- You can minimize the screen by clicking on the Minimize button or move to other question tabs if required.